chenxingqiang/secret-learn/doc/faq.rst

 `bunch["value_key"]`, or by an attribute, `bunch.value_key`.

 They should not be used as an input.
-Therefore you almost never need to create a :class:`~utils.Bunch` object, unless you are extending jax-sklearn's API.
+Therefore you almost never need to create a :class:`~utils.Bunch` object, unless you are extending secret-learn's API.

-How can I load my own datasets into a format usable by jax-sklearn?
+How can I load my own datasets into a format usable by secret-learn?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Generally, jax-sklearn works on any numeric data stored as numpy arrays or scipy sparse matrices.
+Generally, secret-learn works on any numeric data stored as numpy arrays or scipy sparse matrices.
 Other types that are convertible to numeric arrays such as :class:`pandas.DataFrame` are also acceptable.